 An Interventionist’s Perspective

 The rehab process can be one of the most challenging undertakings of a person’s life.
-However, it is also absolutely critical.
-Few people have as much experience with the process as professional interventionists, who are some of the best sources of information out there.
+However, it is also absolutely necessary when battling with addiction.
+Few people have as much experience with the process as professional interventionists, who are some of the best and most reliable sources of information out there.

 What to Expect in Drug and Alcohol Treatment?